Market Range Planning

 Market refers to a geographical location grouped according to Summit's(client) marketing structure.

-Market & Ranging Process
+Understanding Market and Ranging Process

 -